marilynong2024-source/ntu-wit-beyond-binary/README.md

 - **Enable voice feedback (TTS)** – Turn spoken confirmations on or off.
 - **Continuous listening** – After each command, automatically start listening again (optional).

+### Accessibility Tools (popup)

+- **Simplified Reading** – Click to simplify the current page layout: removes ads/navigation, optimizes typography (18px font, 1.5 line height, left-aligned), narrows content width for better readability.
+A "Restore page" button appears to return to the original view.
+- **Target Size** – Increase or decrease click target sizes on the page to make buttons and links easier to click (helpful for motor impairments).

 ## 🏗️ Architecture

 ### Layout